 What is a Health Coach?

 A health coach is a specific type of mentor, motivator, and guide that focuses on helping people improve their overall health.
-This might include coaching people through lifestyle changes and self-care, improving their eating habits, working on weight loss, increasing their physical activity in fun ways, teaching stress management skills, and navigating chronic disease and chronic conditions.
+This includes coaching people through lifestyle changes, self-care, improving eating habits, working on weight loss, increasing physical activity in fun ways, teaching stress management skills, and navigating chronic disease/conditions.

 Health coaching offers a unique perspective in the health field, as coaches use motivational interviewing and client-led methods to inspire healthy lifestyle changes.
 It’s related to life coaching in the methods and style of coaching, but focuses specifically on creating healthy changes in an individual’s life.